adarsh046/E-Yatra/README.md

 # E-Yatra
-This project was developed using Netbeans IDE and MySQL.
+This project was developed using NetBeans IDE and MySQL.

 It is to fetch, book train tickets on the client side and admins can add trains available and their timmings etc.